FrozenVoid/Philosophy-DB/ArtificialIntelligence/Problems/Paperclip-Optimizer/readme.txt

 will make this parameter(e.g. number of Paperclips produced) the sole dominant factor in systems goals, priorities and decisions, regardless of overall system complexity that is driven by the function.

+An example is AI ordered to "make the most paperclips" which specializes in technical issues and without cultural comprehension of background issues, would enact a cold and logical plan to maximize its industrial capacity at cost of anything else(a "paperclip maximizer" https://wiki.lesswrong.com/wiki/Paperclip_maximizer ).
+A proper query would be "make 1 billion paperclips", without any vague or inexact terms.
+An AI that is properly programmed would even demand to know exact value of term "most" before converting Earth into Paperclip factory hellscape.

 Heres how the paperclip-optimizer AI would use utility function to maximize 'human happiness'.

 1.artificial happiness(drugs, brain stimulation, implants)